 From Jane Austen heroines to the sweeping crescents of Bath and the landscapes of Capability Brown, the Regency era is as quintessentially British as tea and scones.
-And Bridgerton – the record-breaking Regency romp which hit Netflix on Christmas day 2020 – has caused quite a trend for Georgian interiors and antiques.
+And Bridgerton – the record-breaking Regency romp which hit Netflix on Christmas day 2020 and set to return this month – has caused quite a trend for Georgian interiors and antiques.

 Inspired by the series of novels by Julia Quinn, series one of Bridgerton follows Daphne – the eldest daughter of the powerful Bridgerton family – as she makes her debut into Regency London’s competitive marriage market.
 What follows is a mêlé of romance and scandal, as Daphne’s relationship with the brooding Duke of Hastings blossoms, and the commentary of mystery society writer Lady Whistledown set tongues wagging.
 But, drama aside, it’s the beautiful Regency interiors that piqued our interest!

 You might also like what to watch on TV if you love antiques and interiors